tcode2k16/blog/content/posts/dctf-2018-writeup.md

 > Tip: get a server in the continent where the CTF is hosted to minimized network delays and errors.

 Flag: `DCTF{EXF1LTRAT3-L1K3-4-PR0-1S-4W3S0M3}`

+# Extra

+My team, HATS Singapore, actually made it into the top 10 teams at the last minute, and we are now going to the final in Bucharest, Romania! :)

+{{< figure src="/blog/dctf-2018-writeup/rank.png" >}}